 While many homeowners understand that a dream yard requires well-fed grass and plants, some don’t know how to actually go about providing the optimal nourishment.
-Join landscape designer Doug Scott to learn plant and lawn fertilizer tips.
+Join landscape designer Doug Scott for plant and lawn Fertilizer 101.
 From choosing best fertilizer for your species types, to how and when to properly apply them.

-- All plants require six essential nutrients: Oxygen, carbon, and hydrogen that are received above-ground through air and water, and nitrogen, phosphorus and potassium that must be provided by the soil they’re living in.
+- All plants require six essential nutrients: Oxygen, carbon, and hydrogen are received above-ground through air and water, and nitrogen, phosphorus and potassium come from the soil they’re living in.

 - Every bag of plant food will contain three numbers separated by dashes.
 These represent the three nutrients your plants rely on their soil to provide: Nitrogen (N), phosphorus (P) and potassium (K) . . . in that order.
-For example, a bag of fertilizer labeled 11-7-7 is made up of 11% nitrogen, 7% phosphorus and 7% potassium, and the remaining 75% consists of inert fillers.
+For example, a bag of fertilizer labeled 11-7-7 contains 11% nitrogen, 7% phosphorus and 7% potassium, and the remaining 75% consists of inert fillers.

 - You should opt for all-purpose fertilizers—those with equal parts N, P and K—if overall plant growth is your primary objective.